Easy Illustrated Guide: How to Catch a Bus in London

 Do you have to call the bus in London?
 Do you have to wave the bus in London?

 You need to hail the bus, yes.
-Sometimes the bus will stop anyway, but it’s not guaranteed, so it’s best to signal to the driver that you’d like to be picked up by giving a wave.
+Sometimes the bus will stop anyway, but it’s not guaranteed, so it’s best to signal to the driver that you’d like to be picked up by holding your hand in the air like like you’re hailing a cab.

 Do you thank the bus driver in London?